 I would like to stress the fact that getting enough vitamin B12 is especially important for vegetarians.
-Plant based does not contain it, while it’s an essential vitamin our body needs.
+Plant-based does not contain it, while it’s an essential vitamin our body needs.

 Shortage of vitamin B12 can lead from milder symptoms like less overall energy, anemia to serious medical problems like permanent nerve damage (2).

-We get more for our money’s worth
+Vegetarians and milk – you get more for your money’s worth

-If we take calorie for calorie, full fat milk is the best thing we can drink, as it basically has a little of everything our body needs.
+If we take calorie for calorie, full-fat milk is the best thing we can drink, as it basically has a little of everything our body needs.

-Be it vitamins, minerals, healthy fats or quality protein, milk products have everything regardless of our lifestyle.
+Be it vitamins, minerals, healthy fats, or quality protein, milk products have everything regardless of our lifestyle.

-It’s like a one stop shop for everything.
+It’s like a one-stop-shop for everything.

-Not all are the same – choose grass fed
+Not all are the same – choose grass-fed

 On top of it, their milk is also richer in vitamin K, which plays a crucial role in calcium metabolism and has a big effect on our cardiovascular system and our bones.